 - (1) The Appellate Officer(s) will decide the merits of the appeal and, in so doing, may consult with the Investigator(s), the Determination Official(s), the Sanctioning Official or any other individual that the Appellate Officer(s) deems appropriate (and shall consult with any such individual who is alleged to have caused a procedural error).
-In appropriate circumstances, the Director of Equal Opportunity may give special instructions to the Appellate Officer(s). - (2) The Appellate Officer(s) may deny the appeal and affirm all or part of the determination of responsibility or the determination of sanction, or the Appellate Officer(s) may refer the matter back to the original or new Investigator(s) or Determination Official(s)12 or the Sanctioning Official for further consideration.
+In appropriate circumstances, the Director of Equal Opportunity may give special instructions to the Appellate Officer(s). - (2) The Appellate Officer(s) may deny the appeal and affirm all or part of the determination of responsibility or the determination of sanction, or the Appellate Officer(s) may refer the matter back to the original or new Investigator(s) or Determination Official(s) or the Sanctioning Official for further consideration.
 If the matter is referred back to the Investigator(s), the Determination Official(s) or the Sanctioning Official for further consideration, the Appellate Officer(s) will provide specific instructions with the referral.
-In the event of a referral for further consideration, the Director of Equal Opportunity will be consulted and further proceedings may be commenced, as appropriate under the circumstances and consistent with this policy.
+In the event of a referral for further consideration, the Director of Equal Opportunity will be consulted and further proceedings may be commenced, as appropriate under the circumstances and consistent with this policy. - (3) The decision of the Appellate Officer(s) regarding the appeal will be in writing and is final. - (4) The Director of Equal Opportunity will inform the Parties simultaneously and in writing of the outcome of the appeal.

-12 In the case of a finding of an appeal granted for a procedural error by the Determination Official(s), one or more new Determination Official(s) will be used.
+&lt;sup>12 In the case of a finding of an appeal granted for a procedural error by the Determination Official(s), one or more new Determination Official(s) will be used.